wookiehangover/wookiehangover.com/writing/2016-reading-list.md

        <p>I bought this based on an enthusiastic employee recommendation placard at Borderlands Books in San Francisco but set it down less than a quarter of the way into it for reasons I can no longer recall.
 I decided to pick it up again this year and loved it.</p>

        <p>Jemisin is a creator of vivid universes: they pull you into their orbit until they envelop you completely, at which point you'll find yourself thumbing back to previous chapters scanning for the precious and minute x devices that do so well to establish an _exact_ tone and setting.
 There's just enough narrative white space to contrast with the hyper-detailed emotional awareness of the characters and settings so that the story is framed with elaborate societal backstory that has clear eye-line to the sequel(s).
 Great sci-fi recommendation.</p>

+       <p>Update: also going back and listening to this now on on Audible</p>
      </details>
    </li>
    <li>~~_Learning to Live Finally: The Last Interview_ – Jacques Derrida~~</li>